do-adams/koa-react-ssr-example/README.md

 touch server/index.js server/app.js server/router.js
 ```

-**Spoiler alert:** instead of relaying on [singletons](https://medium.com/@iaincollins/how-not-to-create-a-singleton-in-node-js-bd7fde5361f5), each file will expose a builder function.
-For better for extensibility the exposed function will be asynchronous (`async`).
-This has advantages and is better for testing.
+**Spoiler alert:** instead of relying on [singletons](https://medium.com/@iaincollins/how-not-to-create-a-singleton-in-node-js-bd7fde5361f5), each file will expose a builder function.
+For better extensibility, the exposed function will be asynchronous (`async`).
+This has many advantages and is better for testing.

 ```js
 // DO NOT USE SINGLETONS ❌